satinder147/DeepWay/README.md

 3. OpenCV 3.4
 4. h5py
 5. pyttsx3
-6. A good grasp over the above 5 topics along with neural networks.
-Refer to the internet if you have problems with those.
-I myself am just a begineer in those.
+6. A good grasp over convolutional neural networks.
+For online resources refer to standford cs231n, deeplearning.ai on coursera
 7. A good CPU (preferably with a GPU).
 8. Time
 9. datetime